Overview

 Background

 Dr. Hanh Dao is a nurse academic with experience in clinical practice, university teaching, and health research across diverse cultures and contexts.
-Her research areas include outcome measurement, aged care, health behavior, health promotion, heallth services and health workforce.
-Dr. Dao obtained a prestigious post-graduate research award for her PhD during 2013-1017.
-She has also earned multiple writing and travel awards, enabling her to disseminate her research at national and international conferences and in peer-reviewed journals since then.
-In 2024, Hanh received CHSR early career researcher award for her annual research performance.
-Dr. Hanh Dao led a multi-disciplinary health research team and secured a UQ Global Strategy and Partnerships Seed Funding to foster international nursing research collaborations with multiple universities and healthcare organizations.
+Her research areas include outcome measurement, primary care and aged care, health promotion, health services and health workforce.
+Dr. Dao has obtained a prestigious post-graduate research award for her PhD research and earned multiple writing and travel awards, which enabled her to disseminate her research at national and international conferences and in peer-reviewed journals.
+In 2024, Dr. Dao led a multi-disciplinary health research team and secured a UQ Global Strategy and Partnerships Seed Funding to foster international nursing research collaborations with multiple universities and healthcare organisations and received the CHSR early career researcher award for her research performance.

 Availability